A New Standard for Sustainable Architecture

 Smart Technology & Adaptive Workspaces

-If you work at The Edge, you don’t have a fixed desk.
-Instead, a custom smartphone app assigns you a workspace based on your schedule, preferences, and even your ideal temperature and lighting settings.
+If you work at The Edge, you won’t have a static desk.
+You will be given a workspace through a custom smartphone app that considers your schedule, preferences, and even your ideal temperature and lighting preferences.

-Want a quiet space for deep focus?
-The app directs you to a soundproofed booth.
-Need to collaborate?
-You’ll be guided to an open workspace.
-Every decision is made dynamically, making The Edge one of the first truly adaptive work environments in the world.
+If you need a quiet place to focus deeply, the app directs you to a booth with soundproofing.
+You need a collaborative space?
+The app takes you to an open workspace.
+Everything is based on decisions made dynamically, which makes The Edge one of the first truly adaptive work environments in the world.

 Philips’ Smart Lighting System